4-hydroxytamoxifen Topical Gel in Reducing the Risk of Breast Cancer in Women with Mammographically Dense Breast

 - Women with a uterus and abnormal uterine bleeding, or prior diagnosis of endometrial hyperplasia, endometrial polyps, or endometrial cancer

-- Prior use of selective estrogen receptor modulators (SERMS) and aromatase inhibitors (AIs) for prevention or therapy, except for a maximum of 3 months and at least 12 months prior
+- Prior use of selective estrogen receptor modulators (SERMS) and aromatase inhibitors (AIs), except for a maximum of 3 months and at least 12 months prior

 - Skin lesions on the breast that disrupt the stratum corneum (e.g., eczema, ulceration)